AntonellaMasini/AntonellaMasini/README.md

 ---

-*I'm looking for roles in deployment strategy and product management where I can combine operational thinking with technical depth.
-If you're building something where "how it works in the real world" matters as much as "how it works in the demo," I'd love to talk.*
+*Open to product management and deployment strategy roles where operational thinking meets technical depth.
+If you care as much about "how it works in the real world" as "how it works in the demo," I'd love to talk.*